In This Article

-When it comes to supplements, they are categorized safe but potential side effects include adverse skin reactions and the risk of allergic reactions indicated by swollen face and throat, and impaired breathing.
+When it comes to supplements, they have categorized safe but potential side effects include adverse skin reactions and the risk of allergic reactions indicated by swollen face and throat, and impaired breathing.

 Are hyaluronic acid injections effective?

-A study whose findings were published in the Annals of Dermatology showed that hyaluronic acid injections are effective, particularly if a person also undergoes a treatment with radiofrequency device prior to the procedure.
+A study whose findings were published in the Annals of Dermatology showed that hyaluronic acid injections are effective, particularly if a person also undergoes treatment with the radiofrequency device prior to the procedure.